-30 inches deep front to back (76 centimeters);

-48 inches (122 centimeters) side to side:
+30 inches (76 centimeters) deep front to back48 inches (122 centimeters) side to side

 108 inches (274 centimeters) floor to top

 At the Intel ISEF, fair-provided tables will not exceed a height of 36 inches (91 centimeters).

 Maximum project sizes include all project materials and supports.
 If a table is used, it becomes part of the project and must not itself exceed the allowed dimensions nor may the table plus any part of the project exceed the allowed dimensions.